X-Ray Inspection Services for Foreign Material in Food

 X-ray inspection can detect dense foreign materials such as metal, glass, bone, stone, and certain plastics or rubber.
 Detection capability depends on factors like density, size, and product composition.

 Metal detection is limited to metallic contaminants.
-X-ray inspection can identify both metal and non-metal contaminants based on differences in density, making it more versatile in many applications.
+X-ray inspection can identify both metal and non-metal foreign material contaminants based on differences in density, making it more versatile in many applications.

 Turnaround time depends on product volume, type, and facility availability.
-In many cases, inspection can begin quickly after product arrival, with timelines communicated upfront based on project scope.
+In many cases, inspection can begin quickly after product arrival, with timelines as short as a single day.

 Yes.
 Some manufacturers use third-party X-ray inspection as part of broader quality assurance programs, including supplier verification and periodic validation.